mowglixx/notes/content/Job Seeking/Job Applications/Multiverse/Applied Roles/Tech Program Coach/Interviews/Interview 2.md

 > - 15 min: Competency questions
 > - 5 min: Candidate questions & wrap up

+## Preparation
+- Call with Andy B on Monday 21/04/25 at 12pm
+- Call with Rubi B on Wednesday 23/04/25 at 2pm
+- Python Data Analysis from CSV
+	- Convert Data to CSV for analysis with Python
 ## Tasks

 ### Task One